RV Road Rules Summary

 This RV Road Rules Summary is a summary and is for general information only.
 No liability is accepted for any error or omission.
 The absence of a reference to a rule or law here does not mean than such a rule or law does not exist.
 In the event of any discrepancy between this guide and federal, state or territory rules or laws, please follow those rules or laws.
 These regulations are subject to change – please check with the relevant authority for the latest information.

-Whilst some progress was made in 1998 to standardise RV road rules and towing regulations across Australia, there is still some way to go before Australia has one set of RV road rules for towing nationwide.
+In 1998 legislators attempted to simply and standardise camper trailer, caravan & motorhome road rules and towing regulations across Australia.
+There is some way to go before Australia has one set of easy and simple road rules for RVs nationwide.

-RV Books is currently preparing a detailed guide to Australian and New Zealand Towing Regulations which is currently being cross-checked with state and territory road agencies.
+During 2018 RV Books prepared a detailed guide to Australian and New Zealand Towing Regulations that were first cross-checked with state and territory road agencies.
 Below is an overview.

 Which RV Road Rules apply?

-All states and territories have RV road rules which must be followed by all vehicles.
+All Australian states and territories have camper trailer, caravan & motorhome (RV) road rules which must be followed.
 Beyond these, additional road rules exist for 'heavy' and 'light' trailers depending on their weight or the weight of the tow vehicle towing them.
-This information relates in general to vehicles and light trailers up to 4500 kg.
+This information relates in general to camper trailers and caravans up to 4500 kg.

-NSW, VIC, SA and WA have RV towing rules that cover tow vehicles up to a Gross Vehicle Mass (GVM) of 4500 kg, whilst QLD, ACT, SA and the NT have rules that cover trailers with an Aggregate Trailer Mass (ATM) of up to 4500 kg.
+Australia's states of NSW, VIC, SA and WA have trailer (including) caravan towing rules that cover tow vehicles up to a Gross Vehicle Mass (GVM) of 4500 kg.
+QLD, ACT, SA and the NT have rules that cover trailers with an Aggregate Trailer Mass (ATM) of up to 4500 kg.
 Tasmania’s towing rules are for ‘Very Light Trailers’ up to 750 kg and for ‘Light Trailers’ up to a Gross Trailer Mass (‘GTM’) of 3500 kg.

 As a general rule you must follow the rules of both the state or territory in which your vehicle and/or trailer is registered and the state or territory in which you are travelling.